-Supplemental dental insurance-The NRLCA Dental Plans are available to all NRLCA members.
-The Plans feature a schedule of benefits for a variety of dental care services.
+Supplemental dental insurance-The NRLCA Dental Plan is available to all NRLCA members.
+The Plan features a schedule of benefits for a variety of dental care services.
 Premium rates are based on geographic regions across the country and are guaranteed for three years from the time of initial enrollment in the Plan.
-The Plans allow members to use any licensed dentist with improved benefits if you use one of more than 45,000 preferred dental offices throughout the country.
+The Plan allows members to use any licensed dentist with improved benefits if you use one of more than 45,000 preferred dental offices throughout the country.
 Benefits include: